thomasMinh1995/my-portfolio-2024/README.md

 ## Todo (in the future):
 - [x] Add Footer
-- [ ] Add Nextjs inside this project
+- [x] Add typing effect for section hero